 The written materials for the Convention will be offered in electronic format (online and on CD-ROM).
 All registered participants will be able to access the written materials for the Convention before, during, and after the program.
 This format allows you access to the latest information, whether you are in the office or traveling.
 It also enables you to review the written materials prior to the Convention in order to maximize your learning experience.

 - Prior to the Convention, registered participants will receive an email announcing when the written materials are available online for download.
+The email announcement will refer you to a link to a secure area on NELA’s website to review and download the written materials.
 You may print them out in advance at your convenience.
-The Convention materials will be posted online and available for download by 5:00 p.m.
-Pacific on Monday, June 10, 2013.
-The email announcement will refer you to a link to a secure area on NELA’s website to review and download the written materials.

 - On-site, at registration, you will receive the Convention Manual on CD-ROM, which will contain the written materials for the Convention.
 Insert the Convention manual on CD-ROM into your laptop to follow along during the program, or visit the hotel’s business center to print the materials on-site (at your own expense).